pankajToday/Laravel11-Sample/README.md

 ## Sample Laravel Project : v.11

-This is Laravel sample project.
-Intended to ready to use quickly with Frontend VUE-JS.
-So all essential tool, packages and services is already installed.
+This is a Laravel sample project.
+Intended to be ready to use quickly with Frontend VUE-JS.
+So all essential tools, packages and services are already installed.
 You have to modify this based on project demand.
-Packages and Services mentioned bellow:
+Packages and Services are mentioned below:

 Composer Packages :